Effective Date: 03-Jan-2023

 What data we collect

-The data collected by the portal includes the personal information you directly submit to us as part of registration process, including your name, date of birth, email address etc. This information is used to help you register to the portal, provide you with relevant information about the study, programs and services, and to tailor and promote opportunities for engagement to meet your interests.
+The data collected by the portal includes the personal information you directly submit to us as part of the registration process, including your name, date of birth, email address, address, phone number and residency.
+Whilst we ask you for all of this information, you are only required to provide us with an email address to create an account.
+The information you do provide is used to help you register to the portal, provide you with relevant information about the study, programs and services, and to tailor and promote opportunities for engagement to meet your interests.

 Understanding your privacy rights